 6. Lips And Nails

 Although for the glamorous, classic look, you can opt for a red lipstick, it is generally best to wear lighter shades that are closer to your natural one.
 A tinted lip gloss is the best option to avoid color clashing.
 For your nails, don’t try to match colors with your dress.
 Just a French manicure would do fine.
 If you wear nail polish, do not go for red nail polish but rather opt for nude colors.

 For your hair, keep it simple.
 Do not go for tight curls or an elaborate hairdo.
 Slightly curled tresses that fall on your shoulders perfectly frame your face without taking the focus away from your makeup.

-A red gown can easily emphasise the ruddiness and other imperfections of your skin, so do not hesitate to spend on a good base such as a branded colour correcting foundation to mask blemishes.
+A red gown can easily emphasize the ruddiness and other imperfections of your skin, so do not hesitate to spend on a good base such as a branded color correcting foundation to mask blemishes.
 On the other hand, if you have clear skin, you do not have much to worry about.
 A tinted moisturizer is all you need.

 9. Highlight Eyes Or Lips, But Never Both

 A standing rule to looking good in a color like red is to steer clear from heavy makeup.
 You will look overdone and cheap if you get generous with bold colors.
 On the other hand, no makeup at all too can leave you looking dull and washed out.
 So, highlight either your eyes or lips, for that classic, elegant look!